iaxo/axion-limits/README.md

 All these files are not intended to be modified by the user.

-The files that are meant to be modified and used by the user are the following:

-1. buildDataBase.py : this is an example of the building of the database .db files.
-It also serves as backup to be able to recreate the Axions.db in case this one is lost or edited unintentionally.
-2. example_axionplot.py : this is the main file to be handled by the user to make the desired plot.
-Here load (and edit if you want) the database tables and call the corresponding AxionPlot constructor to make the plot.
-3. example_wimpplot.py : same for WIMPs.
 ## Subdirectories description

 1. labeler : all needed files (html and java) for the labels app.